scodec/scodec.github.io/guide/Combined+Pages.md

 There are a few secondary modules as well:

+ - scodec-scalaz - Binding between scodec-core and [scalaz](http://github.com/scalaz/scalaz), which provides typeclass instances for the types from scodec-bits and scodec-core.
  - scodec-spire - Binding between scodec-core and [spire](http://github.com/non/spire), mostly taking advantage of unsigned numeric types.
  - scodec-protocols - Library of general purpose implementations of common protocols.